August 05, 2020

 Green beans are ripe on the vine, and the peaches you bought at the farmers market are so mature and juicy you have to eat them over the sink.
 Yes, that was me; it was so good.

-You can either canning or freezing your fresh fruits and veggies at their peak.
+You can either can or freeze your fresh fruits and veggies at their peak.
 But what is better?
 Canning or Freezing?

 The University of Alaska found that canning was the most cost-effective way of preserving food; they also determined that freezing was the best way to retain the food's nutrients.